 Introductory real estate principles textbooks devote a substantial share of their contents to, subjects that reflect only the smallest share of the discipline’s research focus.
 Notably, brokerage and transactions, which topics are covered disproportionately in the introductory real estate principles textbooks, are not included in this list of the top 20 topics researched by property scholars in the 20th century.
 (Roulac et al, 2005) Inevitably and unavoidably, much of the results of the intellectual and other resources devoted to what schools recognized as important issues and topics of intellectual investigation are ignored in the introductory real estate principles textbooks.
 The introductory real estate principles textbooks collectively devote much of their publishing real estate to topics that the scholarly real estate community does not prioritize.

 A survey of eight decades of the research published in Land Economics, the longest standing scholarly journal covering the real estate discipline, identified the priority research topics shown in Exhibit 3 – The Top 20 Topics in the 20th Century Featuring Land Economics.
-(Roulac, et al, 2005) While the editorial emphasis of Land Economics does not encompass the full scope of the real estate discipline, study of the composition of research published in Land Economics is important and relevant, re because of the stature and longevity of the oldest of the scholarly real estate journals.
+(Roulac, et al., 2005) While the editorial emphasis of Land Economics does not encompass the full scope of the real estate discipline, study of the composition of research published in Land Economics is important and relevant, re because of the stature and longevity of the oldest of the scholarly real estate journals.
 Studying the history of the real estate discipline’s oldest journal yields illuminating insights concerning which topic areas have dominated research interests over the last eight decades.

 While real estate law commands some 25% of the space in introductory real estate principles textbooks, (Roulac and Distad, 2004) real estate law represents but 1.4% of articles appearing in Land Economics over eight decades of the 20th century.
-(Roulac et al, 2005) Though legal and brokerage account for only 6.1% of the research presented by the thought leaders of the real estate discipline over the last quarter century at American Real Estate Society meetings, (Roulac, et al 2012) those two topics represent 33%, of the 'publishing real estate' in the discipline's introductory textbooks.
-(Roulac and Distad, 2003) Much of the knowledge that is being manufactured by property scholars and real estate researchers is not included in introductory real estate principles textbooks.
+(Roulac et al., 2005) Though legal and brokerage account for only 6.1% of the research presented by the thought leaders of the real estate discipline over the last quarter century at American Real Estate Society meetings, (Roulac, et al. 2012) those two topics represent 33%, of the 'publishing real estate' in the discipline's introductory textbooks.
+(Roulac and Distad, 2004) Much of the knowledge that is being manufactured by property scholars and real estate researchers is not included in introductory real estate principles textbooks.
 Topics other than legal and brokerage represent 93.9% of the research papers produced by the disciplines’ thought leaders at the academic meeting of the organization whose members’ interests are most closely aligned to the scope of the introductory real estate principles textbooks.

 There is a fundamental disconnect between the contents of textbooks intended to serve as the learning resource for an introduction to real estate course and the expectations of stakeholders of graduate real estate programs.
 In the curriculum of graduates programs offering the Masters in Real Estate Degree, real estate law is one of 18 real estate-related courses, other than the capstone/final project, thesis, or principles/introduction courses.
 Thus, the real estate law course would represent less than six percent of a graduate real estate curriculum, if all 18 courses were elected, (Tu, et al, 2009) yet the textbooks allocate as much as 44% to legal subjects (Roulac and Distad, 2004) that are but 5.5% of the overall scope of the graduate real estate curriculum.